arye-eidelman/link-to-tel/README.md

 # README

-An app for redirecting an http(s) web link to a phone number tel link for use in office documents and gui's where only web links are allowed.
+Generate a URL to call a phone number (using the tel: protocol) or send an email (using the mailto: protocol).

+This is a https URL that redirects so that it can be used in places that don't support the tel and mailto protocols but only the http/https protocols.

 * Ruby version: 2.5.7